-- Be a member in good standing of the People and Information Network (PIN) of Guelph and Wellington
+- The organization must be a member in good standing of PIN, The People and Information Network

-- Perform a community service in the City of Guelph
+- The organization must perform a community service in the City of Guelph

-- Involve volunteers who work in eligible roles
+- The organization must involve volunteers who work in eligible roles

-- For more detailed information about eligibility, click on the FAQ document in the list of resources below.
+For more detailed information about eligibility, click on the Q&A document in the list of resources below.

 What You Need Before You Begin: